thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 either inside the `@Integrator` code block or in a dedicated code block name `@TangentOperator`.

-The first choice is simplier and more efficient for the considered implementation, but this requires to explicitely state that the consistent tangent operator is defined in the `@Integrator` code block using the `@ProvidesSymmetricTangentOperator` keyword, as follows:
+The first choice is simpler and more efficient for the considered implementation, but this requires to explicitly state that the consistent tangent operator is defined in the `@Integrator` code block using the `@ProvidesSymmetricTangentOperator` keyword, as follows: